MrLightgun/MiSTerSindenDriver/README.md

 PSX_Sinden
+Remember to use the lightgun dpad when you first load the core.
-Remember to switch to Guncon or Justifier depending on what the original lightgun support was Follow similar steps to the NES_Sinden core
+Switch to Guncon or Justifier depending on what the original lightgun support was Follow similar steps to the NES_Sinden core
 2 Player may work, I have not yet tested, 2 lightguns is definitely working in the driver, you might need to not have a joypad connected for it to work.
 Point Blank 2 is a good one for testing.
-There is a display setting tweak on some monitors/resolution where the border matches super nicely with the outside of the game
+If you tweak Fixed HBlank then you can normally get the game window to perfectly match the white border, this helps accuracy.
 Remember to add a BIOS.

 Genesis_Sinden
 I found I could only get T2 to work, when I had a joypad also attached.
+Make sure to use the lightgun dpad when you first load the core, then use the gamepad dpad so it becomes Player2 which seems to be required.
 When assigning lightgun controls to the core, A button is a trigger, so assign A to the trigger.
+B and C to the left side buttons and Start and Select to the right side buttons, I don't believe the other buttons are any use.
+Under input, set:
+Swap Joysticks: Yes
+Gun Control: Joy1
+Gun Fire: Joy
+Cross: Small but remember to turn off once everything is setup.

 SNES_Sinden
 Same as the all the above, remember there was Superscope and Justifier too.